Dimitri Petratos: International career

 After rumours all season about an international call up Petratos was selected in the Australia squad for the friendlies before the World Cup.
 Petratos started on the left wing in his international debut against Norway on 24 March 2018, playing 74 minutes before coming off for Robbie Kruse.
 Petratos made little impact as Australia lost 4–1 to Norway.
 Petratos started Australia's 2nd friendly on the bench against Colombia on 28 March and was an unused substitute as Australia drew 0–0 with Colombia.

 In May 2018, he was named in Australia's 23-man squad for the 2018 World Cup in Russia.

 Personal life

 Petratos is of Greek ancestry, and comes from a footballing family.
-His father Angelo played as a defender for Sydney Olympic FC, his younger brother Kosta was his teammate at the Jets, his younger sister Panagiota previously played for the Newcastle W-League team in 2021, His younger brother Maki is currently playing for the Newcastle Jets FC Reserves and his youngest sister Anastasia is currently playing Under 11s at Sydney Olympic FC.
+His father Angelo played as a defender for Sydney Olympic FC, his younger brother Kosta was his teammate at the Jets, his younger sister Panayiota previously played for the Newcastle W-League team in 2021, his younger brother Maki played for the Newcastle Jets and his youngest sister Anastasia is currently playing at Sydney Olympic FC.